albertyfwu/24_solver/README.md

 24_solver
 =========

-Python solver for the 24 card game
+Python solver for the 24 card game.
+Run `python solver.py` to begin.